← Articles

 The Referee uploads the artwork to secure storage (S3), either takes Bob's existing Certificate or mints a brand new one, puts the product's fingerprint (SHA256 hash of the file) on the Certificate, pays Bob, burns the Contract, and packages everything — the download link AND the Certificate ownership code — encrypted for Alice.

-**Alice picks up.** Pays 3%, gets one encrypted bundle containing her download link and her Certificate.
+Alice picks up.
+She receives one encrypted bundle containing her download link and her Certificate at no additional charge — the 3% arbitration profit was included in the bid price.
 One fee covers everything.
 She now owns the artwork AND the proof that she owns it.
 The Certificate includes the exact fingerprint of the file — take that to court if anyone claims it's theirs.

 Alice can later resell the artwork.
 She'd post a listing, attach her Certificate, and when a new buyer completes the purchase, the Certificate transfers to them.
 Same proof, new owner.